HexiumOS/Hexium/CONTRIBUTING.md

 ## License

-By contributing to InfinityOS, you agree that your contributions will be licensed under the [Apache 2.0](LICENSE.txt) license.
+By contributing to Hexium OS, you agree that your contributions will be licensed under the [Apache 2.0](LICENSE.txt) license.